 Agile vs. Waterfall in the Best Project Management Software

-How do the top project management software solutions on the market compare with the lens of agile vs. waterfall?
+How do the top project management software solutions on the market compare within the lens of agile vs. waterfall?
 We took a look at the most reviewed Project Management tools on TrustRadius with reviews that call out agile or waterfall to see how often each development methodology was part of the conversation.
 Each of these products featured below is customer-verified.

-Agile is called out 1.5x more often than waterfall.
+Agile is called out 2.2x more often than waterfall.

 Agile is called out 9x more often than waterfall.